abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 it's a utility tool for managing projects and tools (like `webpack`, `Babel`, `Typescript`, etc.) that are needed for Angular development.

 ![cli](./img/cli.PNG)

+- Angular CLI does the following:
+  - Bootstrapping your application
+  - Serving the application
+  - Running the tests (both unit and end-to-end)
+  - Creating a build for distribution
+  - Generating new components, services, routes and more for your application

 ### Installation